 After much trial and error, I found this wasn’t the case at all, quite the opposite.

 L’Equipe has found an intelligent way to ensure that the air flows around the unit by cleverly placing a hot air release at the very top in the middle.
 This allows the air to escape out of the unit and taking with it the humid air and moisture that needs to be expelled in order for the food to dehydrate properly.

 Coupled with a fan that is mounted at the bottom of the unit this ensures that there are no ‘stale’ air pockets and that all trays receive equal drying.

-The unit is powered by an impressive 500 Watt powerplant that delivers more than the 12 feet of space would need, and it does it in a surprisingly quiet way as well.
+The unit is powered by an impressive 530 Watt powerplant that delivers more than the 12 feet of space would need, and it does it surprisingly quietly as well.